-The Office shall provide permanent custodians, maintenance custodians, HVAC mechanics, utility persons, food service assistants/delivery, maintenance persons, vehicle maintenance mechanics, warehouse persons, lead warehouse persons, conference center coordinators, postal services assistants, print support technicians and print services technicians with six (6) shirts.
-On or about

-August 1 of each fiscal year an additional five (5) shirts will be provided.
+The Office shall provide permanent custodians, maintenance custodians, HVAC mechanics, utility persons, food service assistants/delivery, maintenance persons, vehicle maintenance mechanics, warehouse persons, lead warehouse persons, conference center coordinators, postal services assistants, print support technicians and print services technicians with six (6) work shirts.
+On or about August 1 of each fiscal year an additional five (5) shirts will be provided.
+Workers may choose to use the cost of 5 shirts for a combination of sweaters, jackets, and shirts.
 New hires shall receive six (6) shirts upon hiring and another five (5) shirts upon completion of their probationary period or August 1, whichever is longer.
 Workers shall be required to wear these shirts while on duty and will launder their own shirts.